Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Gadget characterisation

 To recover our restatement of the theorem, we use the identity $|1-e^{i\theta}| = |2\sin (\theta / 2)|$ to deduce that

 \end{proof}

-The following lemmas from \cite{bravyi2008quantum} are used extensively in the rest of the gadget proofs.
+The following lemmas from Bravyi et al.\cite{bravyi2008quantum} are used extensively in the rest of the gadget proofs.
 They provide bounds on a series expansion of $e^S H e^{-S}$, for $S$ small and anti-Hermitian, in particular showing that